At a Glance

 ✨Showcase Your Experience

 Make sure to highlight your minimum one year of experience in Haematology during the interview.
-Be prepared to discuss specific cases or situations where you demonstrated your skills and knowledge in this area.
+Be prepared to discuss specific cases or situations where you demonstrated your skills and how they relate to palliative care.

 ✨Demonstrate Interpersonal Skills